fz1b/TreeHoleJournal/README.md

 ### Frank Zhou (k2u1b)

-Frank designed and implemented the cards component and screen layout, configured Amazon S3 and connected it to TreeHole to enable picture upload, and created the account info page.
-He was in charge of setting up JIRA as well as setting up documentations, incuding this document.
+Frank designed and implemented the cards component and screen layout, configured Amazon S3, connected S3 to TreeHole to enable picture upload, and created the account info page.
+He was in charge of setting up JIRA, GitHub, as well as setting up relevant documentations, including this document.

+---

 ## Project Description: TreeHole